htgt/CRISPR-Analyser/README.md

 </pre>

 You can now skip to the usage section unless you want to use more than 1 species

+Note: Each CRISPR in the index sits inside a 64bit integer, 40 bits are used to store the CRISPR and a single bit is used to store the strand (what we call pam_right).
+This leaves 23 bits in which you could store additional information about the crispr if you so chose (but I would recommend leaving at least 1 bit untouched because invalid crisprs are marked with all 64 bits set to 1.

 #####Indexing a second species
 If you are storing the CRISPRs in a database, all CRISPRs must have a unique ID so to add a second species you must add one more flag: